The scene: first day of summer break.

 It's easy to focus on where we feel poor.
 But where do you feel rich??

-You all have been asking me some great questions during the consult calls I make time for each week!
+You all have been asking me some great questions during the intake interviews I make time for each month!
 Today I'd like to share the answer to one of the most frequently asked questions:

 What's the difference between coaching and counseling?

-Here are some illustrations that have helped me and proven true in my experiences of coaching and counseling.
+Here are some illustrations that have proven true in my experiences of coaching and counseling.
 Please keep in mind that these descriptions highlight general differences.

 Life coaching and counseling are similar in that they both involve a helpful relationship with a person to support your wellness and growth.
 They are both rooted in listening and question asking, giving you space to process and develop new insights.